 Amazon CloudFront vs Cloudflare

-Developers should use Amazon CloudFront when building web applications, streaming services, or APIs that require fast, reliable, and secure content delivery to a global audience, such as e-commerce sites, media platforms, or SaaS applications meets cloudflare is widely used in the industry and worth learning.
+Developers should use Amazon CloudFront when building web applications, streaming services, or APIs that require fast, reliable, and secure content delivery to a global audience, such as e-commerce sites, media platforms, or SaaS applications meets use cloudflare when you need integrated security and performance for web applications, especially for ddos mitigation and global content delivery.
 Here's our take.

 Amazon CloudFront